Lasseignejk/DC-Notes/BackEnd/3--SetUpServer/SettingUpAServer.md

 -   A route is a path for your server to do a specified action.
 Generally a route has a HTTP Method that is required to access it (`get`, `post`, `put`, `delete`, etc).

--   This is a basic route:
+-   This is a basic route -- make sure you put all of your routes ABOVE the `app.listen` line.
+The `app.listen` should be at the very bottom.

 ```
 app.get("/home", (req, res) => {